Three barriers to choice

 Reproductive healthcare is overmedicalized and overregulated in most countries.
 In many, there are serious restrictions on abortion care—but that’s only the beginning.
 Contraception is also unnecessarily regulated, with limits on the methods and products that providers can offer women.

-Since 2016, MSI has helped secure over 50 changes to restrictive policies in dozens of countries.
-In some cases, we helped register essential medications, so that women could access previously-unavailable methods of contraception or safe abortion.
+Since 2016, MSI has helped secure dozens of changes to restrictive policies in countries around the world.
+In some cases, we helped register essential medications, so that women could access previously unavailable methods of contraception or safe abortion.
 We also advocated for new guidelines about contraception, safe abortion and post-abortion care, ensuring providers can be trained to offer these services.

 If we want to create a world where every woman has choice, we must continue to remove policy restrictions that needlessly limit access to healthcare.
 During COVID-19, we’ve found new and innovative ways to make services available.
 These included offering medication abortions via telemedicine and delivering contraception by motorbike.
 When the pandemic ends, we hope these changes will remain, bringing women the healthcare they need on their own terms.